 There are several ways to terminate the screen session.
 You can do it by pressing ‘Ctrl‘ + ‘d‘ on your keyboard or use the ‘exit’ command line command.

 To see all useful features of the screen command you can check screen’s man page.

 man screen NAME screen - screen manager with VT100/ANSI terminal emulation SYNOPSIS screen [ -options ] [ cmd [ args ] ] screen -r [[pid.]tty[.host]] screen -r sessionowner/[[pid.]tty[.host]]

 PS.
-If you liked this post on using the Linux Screen Command please share it with your friends on the social networks using the buttons below or simply leave a comment in the comment section.
+If you liked this post on how to use the Linux Screen Command, please share it with your friends on the social networks using the buttons below or simply leave a comment in the comment section.
 Thanks.